jotd666/GameRelocs/Starglider2/scripts/readme.txt

 - build manually to create the missing labels manually (not a lot), only 6 or 7
 - run with watchpoints in the chipmem code zone $1000-$67000 to find remaining accesses/tables

+lb_1a3d4: remove all labels and run... a lot of suspicious stuff